JKT48

-JKT48 (read as "J. K. T. forty-eight") is an Indonesian-Japanese idol girl group whose name is derived from its based city of Jakarta and the Japanese idol group AKB48.
-Formed in 2011, the group is the first AKB48 sister group outside Japan and adopts the concept of "idols you can meet", before switching to "idols that will come to meet you" since April 8, 2018.
-The group opened their own theater in the 4th floor of fX Sudirman shopping mall in early September 2012, where fans can attend daily performances (except on Monday).
-The theater was built as a close replica to the AKB48 Theater in Akihabara.
+JKT48 (pronounced J-K-T-forty-eight) is Indonesia's premier girl group, established in 2011 as the first international sister group of Japan's AKB48.
+Based in Jakarta, the capital and largest city of Indonesia located on the northwest coast of the island of Java, the group has become a cultural phenomenon.
+The group does this by blending music, fan interaction, and performance into a unique idol experience.
+They first adopted the concept of "idols you can meet", before switching to "idols that come to meet you" in April 2018.

+The group opened its theater, located on the fourth floor of the fX Sudirman shopping mall in Central Jakarta, Jakarta on 8 September 2012.
+Fans can attend daily performances, which are subject to change at any time.

-While JKT48 does not restrict membership by nationality, applicants must be residents of Indonesia.
-As of 18 March 2023, the group has 45 individual members.
+While JKT48 membership is not limited to any nationality, applicants must be Indonesian residents.
+As of 13 September 2025 midnight, the group has 55 individual members.

 On 16 February 2013, JKT48 released its first studio album Heavy Rotation via Hits Records, a division of MNC subsidiary PT Star Media Nusantara.
-The group typically performs songs of AKB48 and other sister groups that are translated into Indonesian.
-The group released their first original single, Rapsodi, in January 2020.
+The group typically performs songs by AKB48 and other sister groups translated into Indonesian.
+The group released their first original single "Raposdi" in January 2020.

 Conception

-Much like AKB48, the female Japanese idol group formed in 2005 in Akihabara, Tokyo, JKT48 is based on the concept of idols with whom fans can "'meet', or at least develop a similar feeling of intimacy".
+Much like AKB48, the female Japanese idol group formed in 2005 in Akihabara, Tokyo, JKT48 is based on the concept of idols with whom fans can greet and develop connections with.
 JKT48 takes its name from the group's base city of Jakarta, Indonesia.
-The country was seen as a potential market for the idol business because of its relatively young population— about half are under the age of 30—and the popularity of Japanese manga series, such as Slam Dunk and One Piece.
-In order to bring the concept of AKB48 to Indonesia, producer Yasushi Akimoto and Dentsu Media Group Indonesia partnered with the country's largest media conglomerate, Global Mediacom, and Rakuten.
+The country was seen as a potential market for the idol business because of its relatively young population and the popularity of Japanese manga series.
+To bring the concept of AKB48 to Indonesia, producer Yasushi Akimoto and Dentsu Media Group Indonesia partnered with the country's largest media conglomerate, Global Mediacom, and Rakuten.

 In an interview on CNN's TalkAsia program, Akimoto responded to the question of why he selected Indonesia as the first target of AKB48's overseas expansion: "People in Indonesia were interested in AKB48.
 That is why we decided to try it in Jakarta.
 Kids watched AKB on the internet and they want to do the same, but they don't know whether they have talent.
-Also it's difficult [for them] to go to Japan to audition."
-Then Rakuten–MNC chief marketing officer Reino Barack and Arya Sinulingga recounted of his visit to Japan: "When I watched AKB48's theater performance in Akihabara, I sensed the potential for a new business in Indonesia."
+Also, it's difficult [for them] to go to Japan to audition."